sidi762/sidi762/README.md

 - ⚡ Fun fact: ...
 -->

+🌱 A student at the University of Electronic Science and Technology of China (UESTC)
+🤔 Majoring in Communication Engineering
-I am currently a student at University of Electronic Science and Technology of China (UESTC).
-Despite majoring in Communication Engineering, I am more interested in computer science and enjoy experimenting with coding.
-I'm also enthusiastic in aviation and enjoy flight simulators a lot.
-I'm both a heavy user and aircraft developer of the open source flight simulator FlightGear.
-I develop and maintain FlightGear's official Boeing 777 aircraft model (and maybe more in the future).
-I'm also the provider of the Chinese localization for FlightGear.
+🔭 Interested in computer science and enjoy experimenting with coding 😄 Currently participating in research related to machine learning with medical images ✈️ Enthusiastic in aviation and enjoy flight simulators a lot.
+⌚ Both a heavy user and aircraft developer of the open source flight simulator FlightGear.
+👯 Develop and maintain FlightGear's official Boeing 777 aircraft model (and maybe more in the future) 📫 The provider of the Chinese localization for FlightGear.

 ⌚ __Github Profile Details__